LoyolaChicagoBooks/scalaworkshop/source/20-cs1/cs1.rst

 each step in an integrated fashion.

-In the Monte Carlo method for calculating :math:`\pi`, we will randomly generate a given number of darts using a Scala stream.
+In the Monte Carlo method for calculating :math:`\pi`, we will randomly generate a given number of darts using a Scala iterator.
 We *fire* the darts into a unit circle, which is bounded by a square, whose dimensions are :math:`2 \times 2` units.
 The darts that fall within the unit circle satisfy the constraint :math:`x^2 + y^2 \leq 1`.